 Only the International Astronomical Union can recognize official names for stars.
 Any for-profit company that claims otherwise is not being honest.
 Our Nonprofit Adopt a Star program allows you to attach your name or dedication to a star in our completely transparent public database while supporting the research efforts of a team of astronomers using NASA space telescopes.

 All payments are subject to credit card processing fees that are typically a few percent on a $100 payment.
 After subtracting these fees, the remainder of your payment supports astronomy research.
 There are no other deductions.
+You can make additional contributions in any amount through this donation link.

 No, all of the stars in our database are the targets of NASA space telescopes that are searching for planets.
 Each star is unique, and can only be adopted once.
 When you adopt a star, you receive a link to your individual star page that will always show the name or dedication that you provided.
 Stars that are already adopted can never be adopted by someone else.